civican/legisinfo/44-1/bills/S-12/bill_text.md

     **(8.2)** If the prosecutor makes the application, they shall, as soon as feasible after the judge or justice makes the order, inform the judge or justice that they have

-      informed the victims, witnesses and justice system participants who are the subject of the order of its existence, its effects and the circumstances in which they may disclose information that is subject to the order without failing to comply with the order;
+      informed the victims, witnesses and justice system participants who are the subject of the order of its existence;

       determined whether they wish to be the subject of the order; and